pbivrell/Pol/README.md

 ## Usage
 Clone repo.

-From repo directory execute: `go build src/pol/main.go`
+From repo directory execute: `go build Pol/main/pol.go`

-OR

-use Go's `go get` command

 *This will build a `pol` executable*